What Is PTSD?

 This is not about re-living the whole of your old story.
 Specialist trauma therapists will help make sure you don’t stay in the past any longer than necessary; you can just dip in and get whatever it is you need to move forwards.
 The process can be a key component in starting to view yourself as a ‘survivor’, rather than a ‘victim’, of trauma.

 The brain’s natural neuroplasticity (its ability to change) means treatment can be equally effective no matter how many years have gone by since the original event.
-So it’s never too late to seek help for PTSD and trauma.
+So it’s never too late to seek help for PTSD.

 Banishing PTSD For Good